Biocoenosis

-The geographical extent of a biocenose is limited by the requirement of a more or less uniform species composition.
+The geographical extent of a biocoenosis is limited by the requirement of a more or less uniform species composition.

 Ecosystems

 An ecosystem, originally defined by Tansley (1935), is a biotic community (or biocenosis) along with its physical environment (or biotope).
 In ecological studies, biocenosis is the emphasis on relationships between species in an area.
 These relationships are an additional consideration to the interaction of each species with the physical environment.